Atlas Runa

 You might remember ChinesePod from the beginner list — but the Intermediate feed is a separate podcast entirely, and it's where the platform really earns its reputation.
 Where the beginner feed builds foundations, the intermediate feed does something harder: it takes you out of controlled vocabulary and into the kinds of expressions, idioms, and cultural contexts that actual fluency requires.
 Episodes center on dialogues — natural-sounding Mandarin exchanges — that are broken down and unpacked with bilingual analysis.
 The topics skew real-world: workplace friction, navigating bureaucracy, discussing current events, travel complications.

 The back catalog is enormous (679+ episodes, updated twice weekly through 2026), which matters a lot at this stage.
-Intermediate learners need volume.
+Learners at this stage need volume.
 You're not just learning new words — you're consolidating a grammar system, and the only way to do that is exposure.
 ChinesePod gives you enough exposure to actually move the needle.

 Pros: Massive library, reliable structure, culturally grounded, excellent for consolidating grammar Cons: Full access requires a subscription; bilingual format means you won't get pure immersion here